naurisievins/auto-invoice-mailer-v1/README.md

     - $mail->Username   = '';
     - $mail->Password   = '';

---- HOW DOES IT WORK ---

-First you need to create a client database in xlsx format.
-To send an invoice you have to:
-    -set xlsx file and invoice directory locations in path.php;
-    -set "1" in the "send" column in xlsx file;
-    -place invoice file in the invoice directory;
-    -invoice file must start with "invoice identificator";
 You won't be able to confirm sending if there is no invoice file or there is more than 1 file found.

 You can check log file for sent or failed mails.

 Log file can be cleared.